 Recruitment Plan - Strategies List strategies for recruitment activities for each demographic group.
 Special education students/students with disabilities (b) 2018-19 Strategies ☑ Met GNT/CI: no enhanced/additional strategies needed Leaflets and the mailing to students in the sending district will articulate that the school is public and services all students, including those in need of special education services.
 Leaflets will be distributed to the local Early Intervention program offices, supplemented with additional information provided to all child care facilities in the Lawrence area about our Special Education services.
 Information about special education at the school will be incorporated into information presented at open house events.
 The SPED discussions will be a major (a) CHART data part of the open house events.
 Develop communications with MSPCC (Mass Society for Prevention of Cruelty to School percentage: Children) and DCF (Department of Children and Families) to encourage the referral 13.3% of students with disabilities.
 GNT percentage: N/A Enhance communications with Early Intervention at the Professional Center for CI percentage: 12.9% Child Development.
 Invite families of children with disabilities enrolled in the Head Start Program and in The school is above CI mental health treatment programs provided by Family Services of the Merrimack percentages Valley to information sessions focused on special education programs and inclusion models.
 Ensure special education representatives are present at all open houses.
 All recruitment materials explicitly state in the languages spoken by the families that children with special needs are welcome at our school.

-The Special Education Department will participate in the Kindergarten Screening Process to provide parents with programmatic information.
-The Special Education Director will collaborate with the Elementary School principal to provide information to kindergarten applicants with information regarding the school's special education program. (c) 2019-20 Additional Strategy(ies), if needed Limited English-proficient students/English learners
+• The Special Education Director will collaborate with the Elementary School principal to provide information to kindergarten applicants with information regarding the school's special education program.